-- A. Review by Community and Cultural Affairs Commission.
-The Community and Cultural Affairs Commission shall review and consider the completed application and make a recommendation to the City Council to approve, conditionally approve or deny the proposed public art, and its proposed location, considering the aesthetic quality and harmony with the proposed project, and the public accessibility to the public art. - 1.
-If the applicant proposes significant revisions to the public art, a revised application shall be submitted to the Community Development Department for review and recommendation to the Community and Cultural Affairs Commission.
-The Community and Cultural Affairs Commission shall make a recommendation to the City Council whether to approve, conditionally approve or deny the requested revision. - 2.
-If the applicant proposes, or the Community and Cultural Affairs Commission recommends significant revisions to the architecture or physical design and layout of the proposed project subsequent to receipt of the Community Development Department's recommendation, the revised application may be returned to the Community and Cultural Affair Commission for further review and recommendation to the City Council. - B. Review by the City Council.
-The Community and Cultural Affairs Commission's recommendation to approve or conditionally approve an application for placement of public art on a private property shall be forwarded to the City Council, which shall have the sole authority to approve, conditionally approve or deny the application.
+A.Review by City Manager, or his/her designee.
+The City Manager, or his/her designee, Community and Cultural Affairs Commission shall review and consider the completed application and make a recommendation to the City Council to approve, conditionally approve or deny the proposed public art, and its proposed location, considering the aesthetic quality and harmony with the proposed project, and the public accessibility to the public art.

+1. If the applicant proposes significant revisions to the public art, a revised application shall be submitted to the City Manager, or his/her designee Community Development Department for review and recommendation to the City Manager, or his/her designee.
+The City Manager, or his/her designee Community and Cultural Affairs Commission shall make a recommendation to the City Council whether to approve, conditionally approve or deny the requested revision.

+2. If the applicant proposes, or the City Manager, or his/her designee, Community and Cultural Affairs Commission recommends significant revisions to the architecture or physical design and layout of the proposed project subsequent to receipt of the City Manager, or his/her designee's, Community Development Department's recommendation, the revised application may be returned to the City Manager, or his/her designee, Community and Cultural Affair Commission for further review and recommendation to the City Council.

+B.Review by the City Council.
+The City Manager, or his/her designee, Community and Cultural Affairs Commission's recommendation to approve or conditionally approve an application for placement of public art on a private property shall be forwarded to the City Council, which shall have the sole authority to approve, conditionally approve or deny the application.
+(Ord.
+670 6-19-18; Ord.
+593 1-17-17; Ord.
+518 § 2, 2010; prior code § 159.29.090)